 Great people tolerate ambiguity.

-Defects can be often inverted to career assets.
+Defects can often be inverted to career assets.

-When stuck, inverting and reformulating the problem can often lead to a significant step forward: In the early years of computer development, programming had to be done by large collaborative efforts of many programmers in absolute binary numeral system.
+When stuck, inverting and reformulating the problem can often lead to a significant step forward: In the early years of computer development, programming had to be done by large collaborative efforts of many programmers in an absolute binary numeral system.
 As an employee of Bell Laboratories in the 1950s, Hamming knew he would not be given an “acre of programmers” to do programming for him.
-After a few weeks of pondering potential resolutions, he decided to develop a programming language that would handle details of tedious binary coding for him, instead of hiring binary programmers.
+After a few weeks of pondering potential resolutions, he decided to develop a programming language that would handle details of tedious binary coding for him instead of hiring binary programmers.
 By simply inverting the problem, Hamming was directly led to the frontier of computer science at the time and developed the L2 programming language, one of the earliest computer languages, in 1956.
 Of course, not all blockages can be so rearranged.
 But those that can be reformulated can sometimes lead to revolutionary discoveries that open new fields of science.

 Keeping the right vision requires thinking out of the box regularly.

 Most people immerse themselves in the sea of details almost all the time.
 Achieving success requires coming out of details frequently, on a regular basis for many years, to look at the bigger picture.
 One way to do this is to set aside a few hours per week, as much as 10% of the weekly working hours, for “great thoughts” and careful examination of trends and important questions in the field.
 Hamming recommends setting aside Friday afternoons for such thoughts since distractions and work stresses are minimal.